HandCash/handcash-merchant-integration/docs/simple-payments.md

 ## Implementation

-There are four different fields you can utilize for your simple payment requrest.
+There are four different fields you can utilize for your simple payment request.

 | Name           | Description                                                             |      |
 | -------------- | ----------------------------------------------------------------------- |------